Idomeneo: Richard Strauss version

 The approach of the 150th anniversary of Idomeneos premiere placed some major European opera houses in a quandary: commemorative performances of so magnificent and historically important a score seemed obligatory, but, at the same time, how dared they mount an opera that 1930/31 audiences were bound to reject as hopelessly unstageworthy?
 The solution hit on in Munich and Vienna was to have Idomeneo adapted for modern tastes, but to show due reverence to Mozart's genius by entrusting the adaptations to famous twentieth-century opera composers with impeccable credentials as Mozarteans.
 Thus Munich commissioned an Idomeneo revision from Ermanno Wolf-Ferrari, performed in 1931, and the same year the Vienna State Opera presented a distinctively interventionist version of the score by Richard Strauss.

 For his adaptation of Idomeneo, Strauss employed a German libretto by Lothar Wallerstein that was partially a translation of the original Italian libretto, but with some changes to reflect the rearranging of the music.
 Strauss replaced about 1/3 of Mozart's score with some of his own music (even introducing the "Fall of Troy" motif from his own 1928 opera Die ägyptische Helena), and rearranged much of the music left behind.
 For example, Ilia's opening aria "Padre, germani, addio!" is mostly intact with a few changes to the long introductory recitative, but when Idamante (specifically written to be sung by a tenor in this version) enters, he sings Mozart's Non piu, tutto ascoltai, K490 (which was added to Mozart's original revision of Idomeneo) instead of "Non ho colpa".
 A few major changes to the plot were made as well, such as changing princess Elettra to priestess Ismene.
 Critics have noted that Strauss's additions contain an interesting blend of the classical style of composition and Strauss's own characteristic sound.
 In 1984, New York's Mostly Mozart Festival presented Strauss's version with Jerry Hadley in the title role, Delores Ziegler as Idamante, and Alessandra Marc as Ismene.

+Other appearances

+In 2004 the opera RAAFF was premiered by the Dutch composer Robin de Raaff which centers around the problematic relationship and friendship between young Mozart and the much older Anton Raaff.
+Mozart wrote the title role of Idomeneo for Anton Raaff after he arranged the commission to write the opera for the court of Munich.
+RAAFF, an opera in two acts and an epilogue, is scored for 6 singers, an actor, mixed choir, and symphony orchestra (including a fretless bass guitar, a Fender Rhodes and a drum kit).
+The opera was commissioned by the Dutch National Opera and the Holland Festival, directed by Pierre Audi to whom the opera is dedicated.
+A directorial registration is available on YouTube.